-Tommy MacKay is principal investigator for the ‘Microsegmentation Study’, a major research project which has been funded through Scottish Autism by the Scottish Government to take forward the recommendations of the Scottish Strategy for Autism.
+Tommy MacKay was principal investigator for the ‘Microsegmentation Study’, a major research project funded through Scottish Autism by the Scottish Government to take forward the recommendations of the Scottish Strategy for Autism.

-The overall aim which this study seeks to support is to identify the escapable costs of autism, that is, those which would not be incurred with early and appropriate interventions, and to provide the evidence base on which these can be applied to the context of the population of Scotland.
+The overall aim of the study was to identify the escapable costs of autism, that is, those which would not be incurred with early and appropriate interventions, and to provide the evidence base on which these can be applied to the context of the population of Scotland.

-The study has three main strands.
-First, we have carried out a meta-analysis of prevalence of ASD which we have applied to the Scottish context.
-Any economic analysis of the costs of autism in society is dependent on prevalence – the question of ‘how many’ – and that is a question which, despite a vast worldwide literature, required a much more robust answer than it has been given at present.
+The study had three main strands.
+First, we carried out a meta-analysis of prevalence of ASD which we have applied to the Scottish context.
+Any economic analysis of the costs of autism in society is dependent on prevalence – the question of ‘how many’ – and that is a question which, despite a vast worldwide literature, required a much more robust answer than it had been given.

 On the basis of all evidence gathered, an economic analysis of the costs of autism in Scotland and of how that relates to different segments of the ASD population has been prepared, as a basis for informing priorities for intervention and service provision.